Savanamed/pycaprio/docs/tests.md

 Current coverage is [![codecov](https://codecov.io/gh/Savanamed/Pycaprio/branch/master/graph/badge.svg)](https://codecov.io/gh/Savanamed/Pycaprio)

 ### Warning
-Integration tests are being develop to test INCEpTION's API and will be integrated into pycaprio when considered ready, at the moment there are only unit tests.
+Integration tests are being developed to test INCEpTION's API and will be integrated into pycaprio when considered ready, at the moment there are only unit tests.